waggle-sensor/sage-website/docs/reference-guides/triggers.md

 ## Edge-to-Cloud Examples

-Edge-to-cloud triggers are programs which use data published from the nodes and perform some action.
+Edge-to-cloud triggers are programs which monitor data published from the nodes and use it, potentially along with additional data sources, to perform some computation or actions.

 ### [Sage Data Client Batch Trigger](https://github.com/sagecontinuum/sage-data-client/blob/main/examples/trigger-batch.py)